anegg0/gr0wing-hugo/content/posts/2012-08-11-free-and-homeless-the-experiment-part-11.md

 ### Bastards

 I have to connect in Atlanta.
-There, I meet the &#8220;Homeland security&#8221; officers (you have to talk to these guys if you want to be accepted on the US territory).
+There, I meet the "Homeland security" officers (you have to talk to these guys if you want to be accepted on the US territory).
 I&#8217;m not welcome this time, I can tell.
 The officer in front of me  asks a loads of dumbass questions.
 When I&#8217;m done answering, he asks them again.
 Then I&#8217;m sent to an interview with another officer.